SUMIFS with INDEX-MATCH Formula Including Multiple Criteria

 SUM(SUMIFS(INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),B5:B14,{“HP”,”Acer”,”Dell”},C5:C14,F17))

-This formula will provide the summation of the range value returned by the INDEX formula.
-But, they also follow some criteria.
-They would sum value in the range only if the “HP”, “Acer”, and “Dell” value is present in the range of cells B5:B14.
+The formula will sum values in the range only if the “HP”, “Acer”, and “Dell” values are present in the range of cells B5:B14.
 If the value is not present in any row, the corresponding row value in the range of cell H5:H14 will be ignored.
-After it satisfies the first criteria, it will move to the second criteria.
+After it satisfies the first criterion, it will move to the second criterion, and so on.
 It will be for the value of F18 in the range of cell C5:C18.
 They would sum value in the range of H5:H14 only if the F18 value is present corresponding in the range of cells C5:C14.

 Steps

-• Then select cell F19 and enter the following formula:
+• Then select the correct cell (F19) and enter the following formula:

 =SUMIFS(INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),B5:B14,F17,C5:C14,">="&F18)